drewbarontini/tmcss-slides/book.md

 ### "Front-end Developer & Designer"

-I used to call myself a "front-end developer and designer."
-The "and designer" bit has slowly faded away because of how happy I am to call myself a "front-end developer."
+For a long time I called myself a "front-end developer and designer."
+The "and designer" bit slowly faded away because of how happy I am to call myself a "front-end developer."
 It's a specialization that is respected and (mostly) understood by the industry.

 ### Developers respect us (mostly)